Midwest Machinery has sold and started up A TON of boilers to date.

 3. All waterways must be filled, pressurized and completely purged of air before use.
 Consider adding an air separator to make this task easier.

 5. The system expansion tank must be charged and connected to the point of lowest pressure in the system – before the system supply pumps.
 Boilers require adequate pressure for proper operation.
 Refer to the O&M for your specific boiler specs.
 Expansion tanks need to be air charged to the static pressure of the system on the water side.
-Shipping presets are now insufficient for high efficiency boilers.
+Shipping presets these days are insufficient for high efficiency boilers.
 Shipping pre-charge is normally 12 pounds.
 Most medium-mass boilers require 35 pounds.

 6. Install a temperature sensor on the water line to monitor temperatures.
 The boiler system cannot violate the “cold start” requirement or go below 130 degrees inlet temperature or the boiler will condense.
 Inlet temperatures must be kept above the minimum required in the manufacturer’s literature.
-This is very important on non-condensing boilers and is important to not freeze on condensing boilers.
+This is very important on non-condensing boilers and it is important not to freeze on condensing boilers.

 7. Verify there is sufficient load available for high fire of the Boiler.
 During startup, we have to operate the boiler at high fire to set the combustion rate.
 If the existing water is too hot, startup cannot be properly completed.
-On variable primary systems, minimum flow should be sized for the minimum flow that a boiler requires for full fire.
+On variable primary systems, the minimum flow should be sized for the minimum flow that a boiler requires for full fire.
 This is important for installations such as schools that have a night setback and a warm-up period before school starts in the morning.
 This is a time where the boiler is called to fire, but there is low load thus low flow available in the system.

-13. Controls – System sensor well must be installed so that the entire sensor is seeing flow.
-If the sensor does not see flow, it will detect temperature change slowly.
-This will result in the boiler overshooting set point and also taking longer to come on when heat is required, i.e. boiler short cycling and inconsistent water temp.
+12. Controls – System sensor well must be installed so that the entire sensor is seeing the flow.
+If the sensor does not see the flow, it will detect temperature change slowly.
+This will result in the boiler overshooting set point and also taking longer to come on when the heat is required, i.e. boiler short cycling and inconsistent water temp.
 It’s better to put the sensor on the side vs. top of the pipe to avoid any air pockets.

-15. Permanent test ports need to be installed in venting.
+14. Permanent test ports need to be installed inside venting.
 Test ports are a commonly overlooked maintenance accessory.
 They are required for combustion analyzation.
 Any time a boiler is started up or serviced, a combustion analyzation is required to set the air/gas ratio proper combustion levels per manufacturer.